akaliutau/aethelgard/README.md

 * **Semantic Firewall Ready:** Designed to easily integrate local LLM verification (e.g., MedGemma) to sanitize vector search results before they are transmitted back to the global orchestrator.

+### 🌌 The Vision

+Solving the rare disease "Diagnostic Odyssey" requires more than a single application; it requires a paradigm shift in how clinical systems communicate.
+Healthcare is notoriously fragmented.
+Every hospital has a unique IT infrastructure, differing firewall policies, and strict, incompatible data governance laws (HIPAA, GDPR, etc.).

+**We did not build an app.
+We built a protocol.**

+Aethelgard is designed as a foundational **Federated Retrieval-Augmented Generation (FedRAG) Framework**.
+Applications are brittle and siloed; protocols scale.
+We engineered Aethelgard to act as the decentralized nervous system for clinical intelligence:
+* **Agnostic to the UI:** Whether a hospital uses Epic, Cerner, or a custom legacy Electronic Health Record (EHR) system, Aethelgard operates at the infrastructure layer, allowing local apps to hook into the global network seamlessly.
+* **Adaptable to any IT Environment:** Built on strict Hexagonal Architecture, the core geometric and AI logic is completely decoupled from the transport layer.
+* **Beyond Diagnostics:** While our primary demonstration focuses on rare disease diagnostics, the Aethelgard protocol can be instantly adapted for pharmacovigilance (detecting rare adverse drug reactions globally), multi-center clinical trial matching, and real-time epidemiological tracking - all without moving a single row of raw data.

 ### 🧮 Security Innovation: Empirical Noise vs. LDP

 The most significant technical hurdle in Federated RAG is ensuring that transmitted semantic vectors cannot be reverse-engineered